SchokiCoder/book_modern_c/src/22_standards.md

 {{ #include ../code/22/generics.c }}
 ```

-This macro basically reroutes your "add" call to the according "addi" and "addf"
+This macro basically reroutes your "add" call to the according "addi" or "addf"
-functions based on the type of your first parameter.
+functions, depending on the type of your first parameter.

 When compiling with gcc you pick a standard with the "-std=cXX" compiler option.
 XX being the standard's version like "c99".